Cameron Knowles

-Cameron Knowles (born 11 October 1982) is a New Zealand football coach and former player who is currently the assistant coach of Minnesota United.
+Cameron Knowles (born 11 October 1982) is a New Zealand professional football coach and former player who is currently the head coach of MLS club Minnesota United.

 Playing career

 College and amateur

 Knowles played college soccer for the University of Akron, captaining the team his senior year.
 Knowles anchored an Akron defence that allowed only three goals in league play and recorded 13 shutouts in 2004.
 Knowles, a two-time All-Mid-American Conference (MAC) first-team selection led Akron to two MAC titles in 2002 and 2004 and helped Akron make four consecutive NCAA tournament appearances.
 He was selected to the All-MAC second team his freshman and sophomore seasons and voted Akron's Newcomer of the Year in 2001.
 In addition, Knowles was a College Soccer News All-Freshman Team honourable mention.
 A testament to his durability, Knowles played in 49 straight games during his career at Akron.

 Knowles also played in the USL Premier Development League for Chicago Fire Premier making 14 appearances and scoring two goals in league play.
 In addition, Knowles scored 3 goals during the Fire's 2004 Lamar Hunt U.S. Open Cup campaign.